sislam99/fmri_state_transition_dynamics/README.md

-# State-transition dynamics of resting state fMRI data.
+# State-transition dynamics of resting state fMRI data

 When you use the code provided here, please cite the following paper:
 *citation will be here**

-# About this repository.
+# About this repository
 This repository provides the code written in Python for computing dynamics of discrete states of multi-variate resting state fMRI data determined with multiple clustering methods, and the test-retest reliability of the dynamics of discrete states.

 # How to use?